-- 74. Many growers started using this technology shortly after the initial November 2016 registration, immediately reaping massive benefits. - 75.
+- 79. The Dicamba Products also promise to delay the emergence of herbicide-resistant weed populations.
+USDA reported, as early as 2014, that "[n]ew technologies such as dicamba could be used to delay resistance development."
+The Dicamba Products are gamechangers in farmers' battle against glyphosate-resistant weeds. - 80.
+Many growers started using this technology shortly after the initial November 2016 registration, immediately reaping massive benefits. - 81.
 Considering dicamba's effectiveness, soybean and cotton growers invested heavily into DT seeds and dicamba-based herbicides.
-Over the last few years alone, growers have invested billions into DT seeds and hundreds of millions of dollars into dicamba-based herbicides. - 76.
+Over the last few years alone, growers have invested billions into DT seeds and hundreds of millions of dollars into dicamba-based herbicides. - 82.
 Without Dicamba Products in their arsenal, many farms would be largely defenseless in their fight against weeds.
-A handful of other herbicides remain available but are often only partially effective, if at all. - 77.
+A handful of other herbicides remain available but are often only partially effective, if at all. - 83.
 That leaves hand-weeding.
 But hand-weeding is, practically speaking, no option at all.
 Hand-weeding is overwhelmingly expensive, pinched by pandemic labor restrictions, limited by recent immigration policy changes, and arduous to administer and implement.
-Hand-weeding, in short, leaves farmers functionally weaponless in their fight to de-weed nearly 90 million acres of U.S. soybean and cotton crops. - 78.
+Hand-weeding, in short, leaves farmers functionally weaponless in their fight to de-weed nearly 90 million acres of U.S. soybean and cotton crops. - 84.
 Removing dicamba from Growers' toolboxes not only leaves farmers dangerously exposed to dozens of weeds resistant to other herbicides, but also expedites the emergence of weeds resistant to those other products.
-That, in turn, erodes herbicide effectiveness across the board-for all farmers-who will find themselves reliant on ever-fewer effective anti-weeding tools over time.
+That, in turn, erodes herbicide effectiveness across the board-for all farmers-who will find themselves reliant on everfewer effective anti-weeding tools over time.

-&lt;sup>41 See Soybean FEIS at 148.
+41 See Soybean FEIS at 148.

-79. American soybean and cotton farmers, in short, rely on Dicamba Products to protect their fields-and keep the world fed, fueled, and clothed along the way.
+85. American soybean and cotton farmers, in short, rely on Dicamba Products to protect their fields-and keep the world fed, fueled, and clothed along the way.